 Backpacking in Belarus is probably the best way to explore the country known as ‘Europe’s last dictatorship’.
 It won’t be easy, but absolutely worth it!

 The same president rules the country since 1994 and local stand-up comedians joke (abroad) that elections in Belarus are not about who will win, but how much will the president Lukashenka beat other candidates.

-Get in by land
+Get into Belarus by land

 Flights to Minsk are rather expensive and locals often travel through Lithuania.

-Trains (leaving 5-6 times a day) are a better option, as they do not stop at the border: Lithuania’s officials check you at the train station before bording the train, while Belarussians board the train at Gudagay (Гудагай) border station in Belarus and check passengers until next train stop at Maladzyechna (Маладзечна), Belarus.
+Trains (leaving 5-6 times a day) are a great option, as they do not stop at the border: Lithuania’s officials check you at the train station before bording the train, while Belarussians board the train at Gudagay (Гудагай) border station in Belarus and check passengers until next train stop at Maladzyechna (Маладзечна), Belarus.

 Note, there are Belorussian trains, that take 4h20m, and newer Lithuanian trains, that make it in 2h30m.

-Prepare for bureaucracy to get your visa, as if you are planning to stay longer than 5 days, you will definitely need a visa!
-I wanted to make visa on my own, I always do, why waist the challenge and simply hand the documents over to a travelling agency (also overpay)!
+Prepare for bureaucracy to get your Belarusian visa, as if you are planning to stay longer than 5 days, you will definitely need a visa!
+I wanted to make visa on my own, I always do, why waist the challenge and simply hand the documents over to a traveling agency (also overpay)!
 Decide for your self, if the adventure is worth the struggle: